UMass Lowell is committed our housing our students safely during the COVID-19 pandemic. The following guide is for residential students.

-All students are expected to read and accept the information within this Return to Campus Guide to lower the risk of a potential outbreak of COVID-19.
-In addition, all students must view a University Guidance Video for Returning to campus.
+All students are expected to read and accept the information within this Guide to lower the risk of a potential outbreak of COVID-19.

 Students who wish to seek academic accommodations can begin the process by filling out a Public Accommodation Request.
 Student employees seeking employment accommodations should contact the UML Equal Opportunity and Outreach Office.
 Students who wish to seek alternative housing due to health reasons should contact the Office of Residence Life.

 Students returning to campus will be expected to engage in protective personal behaviors to minimize the chances of the transmission of COVID-19.
 Students coming to campus are expected to engage in the following measures: